My Plantiful Cooking

 Ingredients needed like soy sauce, shaoxing wine, green onion, ginger, star anise, tofu, and sugar.

-• Tofu - I recommend using either extra firm or firm tofu.
-Drained and press your tofu beforehand, either using a tofu press or stacking something heavy on top.
+• Tofu - I recommend using either extra-firm or firm tofu.
+Drain and press your tofu beforehand, either using a tofu press or stacking something heavy on top.

-• Dark soy sauce - A thicker and sweeter version of soy sauce with a nice caramelized flavor.
-It also gives the sauce a dark brown hue.
+• Dark soy sauce - A thicker soy sauce with a nice, caramelized flavor and gives dishes a dark brown hue.
 Substitute it with more soy sauce in a pinch.

-• Shaoxing wine - The traditional soy sauce chicken recipe calls for Chinese rose wine, but I am substituting it with the more accessible Shaoxing wine.
-Feel free to use rose wine if you can get your hands on it!
+• Shaoxing wine - Traditional soy sauce chicken recipe calls for Chinese rose wine, but I am substituting it with the more accessible Shaoxing wine.
+You can use rose wine if you have it.

 • Sugar - I am using coconut sugar, but any granulated sweetener (like brown or cane sugar) will also work.

-Cooked green onion, star anise, and ginger in a cast-iron skillet.
+Cooked green onion and ginger in a cast iron pan.

-Soy sauce tofu in a cast iron skillet.
+Soy sauce tofu in a cast iron pan.

 ✅Helpful tips

-• Spices - Although this recipe only calls for star anise, you can add other Chinese spices like cinnamon sticks, cloves, and bay leaves.
+• Customize this recipe - Although this recipe calls only for star anise, you could add other spices, such as cinnamon sticks, cloves, or bay leaves.

 Drizzling sauce over sliced tofu on a bowl of rice with chopsticks, green onion, and soy sauce beside.